Blockchain API Testing: What Makes It Unique and Why It Matters

 Table of Contents

-• Decentralized architecture
+- Decentralized architecture

-• Immutable data
+- Immutable data

-• Smart contracts
+- Smart contracts

-• Cryptographic validation
+- Cryptographic validation

-• Consensus mechanisms
+- Consensus mechanisms

 Understanding Blockchain APIs

-What is a Blockchain API?
+What Is a Blockchain API?

-• Send and receive transactions
+- Send and receive transactions

-• Query blockchain data
+- Query blockchain data

-• Deploy or interact with smart contracts
+- Deploy and interact with smart contracts

-• Access wallet services
+- Access wallet services

-• Retrieve block and transaction details
+- Retrieve block and transaction details

 | API Type | Purpose | Common Use Case |